hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.10.0 =
 * Fixed fatal error with the WPForms plugin in rare cases.
 * Fixed error message at the first entry to the login page when Hide Login Errors in on.
+* Fixed scrolling to the message on the General page.

 = 4.9.0 =
 * Added LearnPress integration.